pakinsa/DevOps_Project/13.Ansible Dynamic Assignments (Include) and Community Roles/Readme.md

 To test this, you can update inventory for each environment and run Ansible against each environment.

-For every iteration, we need declare which software to installed to show dynamic assignment thatis why these declaration needs be done, to enable apache if apache is loaded from our static assigmnment or nginx, if loaded from static assignment.
+For every iteration, we need declare which software to installed to show dynamic assignment that is why these declarations needs be done, to enable apache if apache is loaded from our static assigmnment or nginx, if loaded from static assignment.

+Taking note that in general, Ansible uses the last defined value for a given variable, but some sources have higher precedence than others.
+For example, variables defined in a playbook will override variables defined in an inventory, and variables passed at the command line will override variables defined in a playbook.

 Using hosts and roles inside a role task file, is not allowed.
 You can only use hosts and roles at the top level of a playbook, not inside a role